jtek/ceph-utils/README.md

 By default it stores its state in the /root/.btrfs_defrag directory which it creates automatically.

+The scheduler:
-The scheduler both tracks file writes to detect recent heavy fragmentation and slowly scans the whole filesystem over a one month period (the number of hours targeted for this slow scan can be passed as a parameter).
+* tracks file writes to detect recent heavy fragmentation
+* slowly scans the whole filesystem over a one month period (the number of hours targeted for this slow scan can be passed as a parameter).
 During the slow scan it detects fragmentation it didn't have time to process yet.

 The scheduler tries to restrict IO load and memory usage in several ways.

-With default settings it should not put any significant load on a Ceph OSD and should not use significantly more than 100MB of memory by OSD.
+With default settings it should not put any significant load on a Ceph OSD.
+If your filesystem is hosting large files and defragmenting them creates large load spikes, you can use --defrag-chunk-size to split the defragmentation process.
+The scheduler will pause as needed between the chunks to limit the load.

+It should not use significantly more than 100MB of memory by OSD as it actively limits the sizes of its internal structures.
+On a 35 disk systems the process resident memory has been measured <1.5GB.

 The latest versions are able to handle more standard Btrfs usages (with many snapshots for example).
 It won't try to defragment read-only snapshots, will